Involuta/Blazarang/README.md

 Greg: “Well, basically, there’s these little balls that only me and the boys can see, and they zip around everywhere like crazy.” *Greg starts moving his hands around rapidly*
 Greg: “Every so often, one of them will stop for just a moment, right in front of me or Nate, and that’s our cue to just jump at it.”
 Cotu: “Hm.”
 Cotu: “Is that all there is to it?
-One would think you’d miss a portal jump occasionally, but I haven’t seen a miss yet.”
+With how fast you guys portal, you’d think you’d miss a jump occasionally, but I haven’t seen a miss yet.”
 Greg: “Huh…never thought about that.
 I guess it’s just…intuition.
 Like, I get a strong feeling every time I’m ‘bout to portal.”
 Cotu: “Interesting…”
 Cotu and Greg chilling after Cotu fights the triplets for at least 40 seconds total (again)